 Tickets

 When ordering tickets keep in mind that the closer to the track the louder and the more immersive the experience.
 Ear plugs and other types of ear protection is recommended, especially for children.
-The majority of the seats are also in direct sunlight, so be sure to apply sunscreen, bring sunglasses and hats.

 Upgrades